gauravbhand1611/oms-documentation/gorjana/flows/products/bundles.md

 ﻿# <a name="_jvw8vlt8r96"></a>**Kit Product Creation**
-Gorjana aims to make shopping easier and more enjoyable for customers by offering bundles, or "kits", that combine related items.
-For example, if you’re interested in coordinating jewelry, Gorjana provides bundles that pair earrings with matching necklaces, customers can choose to purchase each item individually or enjoy the convenience of a pre-styled set.
+Gorjana makes shopping simple with "kits" or bundles that pair matching items like earrings and necklaces.
+Customer can buy them separately or as a set.
 ### <a name="_5st0nlzeiktv"></a>**Creating Bundles at Gorjana**
 Previously, Gorjana used the Bundle App to manage bundle products, but with HotWax Commerce as their OMS, they now handle bundles seamlessly without the need for the app.
 #### <a name="_528yrqr0ttw5"></a>**1.
 Sourcing the Main Bundle from Shopify**